This article appears in the Fall 2019 issue of the

 At the same time, the growth of the electronic health record (EHR) has allowed patients to access their healthcare at never-before-seen speeds and in unprecedented ways.
 This has created a force for innovation.
 This is transforming patient care into not just a medical necessity, but also a consumer product.
 Simply put, patients are still patients, but now they are also customers.
 They can shop around for their healthcare needs and want price transparency.
 They want access to their healthcare providers.
 Consumers want to consume health-related content at their convenience.
 They do not want to just take direction from their physician during a 15-minute appointment.

 All of these forces have combined to create a new healthcare industry: Digital Health.
 The key concept of Digital Health is delivery of healthcare that is captured, measured, quantified and implemented in real time.
 This is done through the power of information technology.
 The field of gastroenterology has been greatly impacted by new advances in Digital Health.
 The impacts are mainly in two arenas: endoscopy center management and the patient experience.

 Using Data to Improve Operational Performance

 When it comes to the management of endoscopy centers, several peer-reviewed studies have searched for metrics for evaluating the efficiency of endoscopy units.
 These have included room turnover time, room-per-endoscopist ratio, usage of propofol anesthesia versus moderate sedation and True Completion Time (TCT).

 This is where the power of Digital Health can truly be harnessed.
-To date, mainstream EHRs have yet to develop tools such as mobile apps with user-friendly interfaces that can automatically capture operational data, communicate across the entire care team and produce customizable reports at the tap of an icon.
+To date, mainstream EHRs have yet to develop tools such as mobile apps with user-friendly interfaces.
+These can automatically capture operational data, communicate across the entire care team and produce customizable reports at the tap of an icon.

 By exploring partnerships with clinical and software innovators, gastroenterologists and practice managers alike can, and should, look to leverage information technology to elevate performance to new levels.